 -

-The game can be played with 2 players by introducing a dummy player:
+The game can be played as a simple tournament:

 -